toybreaker/jeancouteau/_articles/the-status-of-balinese-women-and-its-evolution-in-modernity.md

 **Jean Couteau**: The confusion between philosophical norm and social reality.

-When some intellectuals tell you that since there is symbolic complementariness between Purusa/Male/Spirit and Pradana/Female/Matter, there is also equality between men and women.
+When some intellectuals tell you that since there is symbolic complementariness between _Purusa / Male / Spirit_ and _Pradana / Female / Matter_, there is also equality between men and women.

 They confuse  philosophical norm and social reality and thus cover a reactionary practice with a progressive affirmation.
-Despite all the demands for change, the purusa always come first.
+Despite all the demands for change, the _purusa_ always come first.